 - Directory of Secondary Wood-Using Industry

 - Economic Importance of New York's Forests

 - New York's Forest Statistics (Statewide Forest Inventory)

 Forest Inventory, Analysis and Statistics

-The FPU program serves as liaison between DEC and the federal statewide inventory program known as "US Forest Service Forest Inventory and Analysis" (FIA).
+The Forest Utilization program serves as liaison between DEC and the federal statewide inventory program known as "US Forest Service Forest Inventory and Analysis" (FIA).
 In addition, the program collaborates with FIA to develop periodic reports that serve to summarize both the current status and trends of the condition of New York's forest resources.
 View statistics on New York's forest resources.